nicfontaine/resume/readme.md

 Extensive experience in Wordpress with close to 100 websites for 40+ real estate communities from around the country involving site speed recommendations, behaviour flow research, tracking code implementation, site updates, and sitemaps.
 Work within diverse brand guidelines to design sites and landing pages for lead generation, complementary ads (based on Adwords PPC text-ad performance), and responsive email newsletters.

+Developed internal tools to facilitate SEO, user experience and engagement, and campaign reporting.
+Led research and testing discussion for A/B and multiviariant testing campaigns within the company as well as client reporting.

-Managed apprenticeship of Junior Dev in getting up to speed with our clients’ personnel and products, technology suite, and industry trade-secrets & best practices in preparation to succeed my position.
+Managed apprenticeship of Junior Dev in getting up to speed with our clients’ personnel and products, technology suite, design standards, and industry trade-secrets & best practices.

 **Freelance**